awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 + [Placement groups](placement-groups.md)

 ## Release notes<a name="storage-instance-release-notes"></a>
-+ You must launch storage optimized instances using an HVM AMI\.
 + Instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed